 - The ball, once returned, does not have to cross the net.
 Nor does it have to hit the top surface of the table.

-- Any contact with the table on the oppositions side of the table including the sides and the legs is considered a valid return.
-The bottom of the playing surface is out of play.
-Updated 2015 You can still hit the side of the table surface but none of the supporting structure.
+- Any contact with the table on the oppositions side of the table including the sides of the playing surface is considered a valid return.
+The bottom of the playing surface and the legs of the table are out of play.

 - The ball can be played off of any object in or near the playing area.
 Walls, bookshelves, boxes, bodies etc are all in play.